Chic0o0/Chic0o0/README.md

 - 👋 Hi, I’m @Chic0o0, aka Andrés Chico
 - 👀 I’m interested in computers, programming, sports and games in general
-- 🌱 I’m currently working on Ilustre Colegio de Abogados de Oviedo
+- 🌱 I’m currently searching for a job
 - 💞️ I’m looking to collaborate in an exciting IT project to grow along with
 - 📫 How to reach me:
 - 1. **https://es.linkedin.com/in/andres-chico-gra%C3%B1a**